gwen-interpreter/gwen/README.md

 --------------------

 Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter written in [Scala](http://www.scala-lang.org).
-It is a common platform for translating Gherkin features into executable code.
-This executable code evaluates behaviour and is not defined in the interpreter itself, but rather in separate modules called evaluation engines.
+It provides a common platform for mapping Gherkin features to executable code.
+The executable code evaluates behaviour and is not defined in the interpreter itself, but rather in separate modules called evaluation engines.
 In this way, the interpreter does not prescribe any set of steps and does not evaluate any